 - Domestic flights (Kathmandu- Lukla -Kathmandu)

-- All necessary staff with experienced leader (guide), and Sherpa porters to carry luggage (2 trekkers:1 porter) including their salary, insurance, equipment, flight, food and lodging
+- All necessary staff with an experienced leader (guide), and Sherpa porters to carry luggage (2 trekkers:1 porter) including their salary, insurance, equipment, flight, food, and lodging

 - All necessary paper works; trekking and climbing permit